 As a Farmington Hills drug crimes lawyer, I protect the rights of my clients and provide the service they deserve during the most frightening times of their lives.
 It is my goal to help clients have a fair shot when facing the intimidating American legal system.
 Criminal defense is my calling, so I often find myself thinking about a client’s case during every moment of the day.
 I have nearly two decades of experience fighting for clients, and I have the skill and resources to craft a strong defense to combat your charges.

-To obtain the help of an experienced Oakland County drug crimes lawyer, call me today at (248) 599-0054.
-Consultation is completely confidential, free of charge, and has no obligation.
+To obtain the help of an experienced Oakland County drug crimes lawyer, contact me online or call me today at (248) 599-0054.
+Your consultation is completely confidential, free of charge, and has no obligation.